 Chemical peels are effective for removing fine lines and smoothing out the skin.
 Chemical peels remove the upper surface of the skin to expose newer, clearer skin.
 After the upper layers of the skin have been removed, a new layer of skin develops.
 Chemical peels can be used in areas, such as the eyelids and around the mouth, that are not improved by a facelift.
 Depending on the patient's skin type and degree of sun damage, a superficial, medium, or deep chemical peel may be the appropriate treatment.

 Dermabrasion is done to remove lines and some scarring and can be used to treat moderate to severe photodamage (sun damage).
 Dermabrasion has similar side effects and complications as medium to deep chemical peels.
-However, because of the bleeding associated with dermabrasion and variations in skill and technique, the control of wounding is not as accurate and easy to reproduce as current laserabrasion technology.
+However, because of the bleeding associated with dermabrasion and variations in skill and technique, it is not as accurate and easy to reproduce as current laser technology.
 Dermabrasion is not done on the thin skin around the eyes, which may be chemically peeled at the same time.
-Care must also be taken when dermabrading the skin around the mouth.
+Care must also be taken when dermabrasion is done around the mouth.

 In the past few years, the development of high-energy carbon dioxide and erbium lasers has enhanced physicians' ability to improve photoaged skin, various types of scars, and other dermatologic conditions.
 The precise depth control and ability to treat large areas in a relatively short amount of time makes these carbon dioxide lasers valuable tools.
 Before laser resurfacing is performed, your doctor will discuss with you other treatment options, what to expect during recovery, how to take care of your skin after the procedure, and possible side effects and complications.
 Camouflage makeup suggestions will also be discussed.